-While you should never, ever rinse your sinuses with apple cider vinegar (unless suggested by a doctor) because it can damage the thin layer of tissue in the sinuses causing burns but inhaling the warm mist of an apple cider vinegar concoction may loosen up your sinuses.
+While you should never, ever rinse your sinuses with apple cider vinegar (unless suggested by a doctor) because it can damage the thin layer of tissue in the sinuses causing burns but inhaling the warm mist of an ACV concoction may loosen up your sinuses.

 Here’s what you do:

-Add apple cider vinegar and water to a pot – you can also add lemon – and heat until boiling.
+Add ACV and water to a pot – you can also add lemon – and heat until boiling.
 Then, put your face over the steam (not too close to the water – you don’t want to get burned) and breathe in.

 14. Shiny, Flake Free Hair: